jensmeindertsma/sail/README.md

 Currently I'm developing two separate versions:

 - A CLI-only variant which interfaces directly with Docker and helps you set up the Nginx files that are needed
-- A variant which also includes a "daemon" that manages HTTP requests directly and routes them to the correct container.
+- A variant which also includes a "daemon" that manages uploading of new images to a private registry implemented on the daemon according to the RFC.